Kuh Ledesma

-Maria Socorro "Kuh" Hashim Ledesma (born March 16, 1955) is a Filipino singer and actress, regarded for her sophisticated and distinctive vocal style of OPM.
-Ledesma established herself as one of the most influential and enduring figures in the Philippine music industry.
-With a career spanning over 40 years, Kuh Ledesma had performed in more than 1,000 concerts worldwide.
+Maria Socorro "Kuh" Hashim Ledesma (born March 16, 1955) is a Filipino singer and actress, regarded for a sophisticated and distinctive vocal style of OPM.
+Ledesma established herself as one of the most influential and enduring figures in the Philippine music industry with a career spanning over 40 years.

+Early life

+Ledesma was born on 16 March 1955 in Bacolod to a Filipino father (Luis Bermejo Ledesma) and a Lebanese mother (Carmen Hashim).

-Carnagie Hall
+Carnegie Hall

 Filipino singer Kuh Ledesma performed at Carnegie Hall on June 3, 1988, headlining her own show, "Kuh of the Year".
-She was one of the first Filipino pop artists to perform at the prestigious venue.
+She is one of the first Filipino pop artists to perform at the prestigious venue.

-Ledesma is famed both for her voice and commanding stage presence.
-In 1989, Ledesma became the first Filipino artist to win the coveted Salem Music Award, solidifying her international acclaim.
+Ledesma is famed both for her style and commanding stage presence.
+In 1989, Ledesma was the first Filipino artist to win the coveted Salem Music Award, affirming her international standing.
 In 1997, she released her U.S. debut album, Precious, featuring songs written by celebrated artists Kenny Loggins and Michael McDonald.
 The album achieved commercial success, making the Top 20 on the US Billboard Jazz charts.
-The American music database AllMusic praised Ledesma as "one of the best singers in the Philippines," underscoring her vocal excellence on a global scale.
-Kuh Ledesma is also an entrepreneur and visionary.
-She is the founder of the Music Museum, one of the Philippines' most iconic concert venues.
-Since its establishment, the Music Museum has hosted performances by some of the country's biggest stars including Sarah Geronimo, Lea Salonga and Regine Velasquez.
+The American music database AllMusic praised Ledesma as "one of the best singers in the Philippines," underscoring her global presence.
+Kuh Ledesma is also an entrepreneur, founding the Music Museum, an iconic concert venue in the Philippine music scene.
+From its establishment, the Music Museum had hosted performances by some of the country's biggest stars including Sarah Geronimo, Lea Salonga and Regine Velasquez.

 Awards

-Through her career, Ledesma has received numerous accolades, including the Pilita Corrales Lifetime Achievement Award at the 12th PMPC Star Awards For Music 'Singer of the Year at the 2022 Gawad Buhay Awards Lifetime Achievement Award at the 2020 Aliw Awards Dangal ng Musikang Pilipino Award at the 25th Awit Awards.
-The awards reflect her outstanding contributions to Original Pilipino Music and her legacy as one of Asia's most successful pop icons.
+Through her career, Ledesma had received numerous accolades, including the Pilita Corrales Lifetime Achievement Award at the 12th PMPC Star Awards For Music 'Singer of the Year at the 2022 Gawad Buhay Awards Lifetime Achievement Award at the 2020 Aliw Awards Dangal ng Musikang Pilipino Award at the 25th Awit Awards.
+The awards recognize her outstanding contributions to Original Pilipino Music and legacy as one of Asia's most successful pop icons.

 Personal life

-Ledesma was married to Luisito "Louie" Gonzalez (grandson of Elpidio Quirino, sixth President of the Philippines from 1948 to 1953).
-Gonzalez's mother Victoria Quirino-Gonzalez, daughter of the former president, married shipping magnate Francisco Delgado after the death of his first wife.
+Ledesma was married to Luisito "Louie" Gonzalez (a grandson of Elpidio Quirino, president of the Philippines from 1948 to 1953).
+Gonzalez's mother Victoria Quirino-Gonzalez, daughter of the former president, married the shipping magnate Francisco Delgado, a widower.